Trip25/100daysofcode/README.md

 Live Role Q&A: Got questions about current job openings, interviews, or career paths?
 We'll provide insights and advice 🗣️ Coding Challenge Throwdown: Flex your coding muscles with SoloLearn challenges.
 Whether you're a coding pro or just starting, let's tackle these challenges as a team.
 And yes, the coding fun doesn't have to stop when the clinic does! 💻🤓

+Steph Slater 15:43
+@channel Hi All - there is a new role up with Reapit as a Business analyst, it will be hybrid, roughly 2/3 days a week in their Solihull office.
+They will be looking at your bios on Huntr as well as the CV, so make sure your Huntr profiles & bios are fleshed out if you're interested!
+They're looking for someone with confidence and great communication skills.
+There is a breakdown also of what they're looking for on the job spec !

 ### Thoughts:
 Did not get shortlisted to interview after the hackathon for Iceland